OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ###Setup

-1. Copy the below files in to the folder to where the script will be ran.
+1. All of the files below must be in the directory from where you run the scripts.

-          Create-TelemetryGpo.ps1
           Deploy-TelemetryDashboard.ps1
+          Configure-TelemetryGpo.ps1
+          Deploy-TelemetryAgent.ps1
+          OfficeTelemetryDatabase.sql
+          osmia32.msi
+          osmia64.msi

 2. From the run dialog type **%temp%** which will open your temp directory then copy the OfficeTelemetryDatabase.sql file into that folder